 - Add all your players here (NOT AS GUEST PLAYERS).
 To add players click the REGISTER NEW PLAYER button and enter the player’s info.
 The main information to enter is the player’s name, birthdate and id number.
 If the system asks for any other info (phone, email, etc.) you can just enter the club’s info

-- After you have entered all the players, from the VIEW BY EVENT dropdown menu select "Chipotle State Cup & Sports Authority Presidents Cup (Spring 2014) " All the players you entered should now be listed.
+- After you have entered all the players, from the VIEW BY EVENT dropdown menu select the current competition.
+All the players you entered should now be listed.

 - Once all players are entered click the GENERATE ROSTER button.
 This WILL FREEZE YOUR ROSTER.
 Do not freeze your roster until it is finalized.